alkimcevik/Turbine/README.md

 Create a new project in PyCharm and clone this repo.

-Go to terminal in PyCharm, and run command “pip3 install seleniumbase” Type “sbase” or “seleniumbase” to check if it is installed.
+Go to terminal in PyCharm, and run command “pip3 install seleniumbase”.
+Type “sbase” or “seleniumbase” to check if it is installed.
 You should see its version and other related stuff.
-Install chromedriver with “sbase install chromedriver latest” Install requirements/dependencies with “pip freeze > requirements.txt” for Github/Jenkins integration Base interpereter is Python 3.10 for this test suite.
+Install chromedriver with “sbase install chromedriver latest”.
+Install requirements/dependencies with “pip freeze > requirements.txt” for Github/Jenkins integration.
+Base interpereter is Python 3.10 for this test suite.

 # Running Tests